Keyfactor/remote-file-orchestrator/README.md

 6. If executing in local mode ('|LocalMachine' at the end of your client machine name for your certificate store), Use Shell Commands = 'N' will have no effect.
 Shell commands will continue to be used because there will be no SSH connection available from which to execute SFTP commands.

+## Post Job Command Execution

+Beginning in Release 4.0 of the RemoteFile Orchestrator Extension, you can designate a single command to be run after Management-Add and ODKG jobs.
+The typical (although not necessarily only) use case for this functionality would be to restart a process or service after a certificate has been added or renewed/replaced in a certificate store so that the new certificate will be loaded into the consuming process/service.

+Steps to Implement:
+1. Install RemoteFile Orchestrator Extension version 4.0 or later.
+2. On the Universal Orchestrator server where RemoteFile is installed, modify the config.json PostJobCommands section to add/modify a post job command.
+The format of this section is an array of JSON objects containing:
+   * `Name` - The name of the command.
+Value must match what is entered one of the `Multiple Choice Options` for the Custom Field created in Step 3.
+   * `Environment` - Linux or Windows.
+This determines which managed environment (the server the store resides on) this command is valid for.
+   * `Command` - This is the actual command that will be run if selected for the certificate store being managed after a Management-Add or ODKG job.
+3. Add a new (or edit the existing) Custom Field to the store type (RFJKS, RFPEM, etc) you wish to allow Management-Add and ODKG jobs to run commands after:
+   * Name = `PostJobApplicationRestart` (name and case must be exact)
+   * Display Name = your preference
+   * Type = `MultipleChoice`
+   * Multiple Choice Options = Comma delimited list of command name values.
+Each should match an entry in the config.json PostJobCommands as mentioned in Step 2.
+PLEASE NOTE: if you are on a Keyfactor Command release prior to 25.2, you will need to enter a leading "," (comma) in the Multiple Choice Options to have a default blank option (no command run) when creating your certificate store(s).
+For 25.2 or later, the comma is not needed, and a blank option will automatically be the default.
+   * Depends On = unchecked
+   * Required = unchecked
+4. Restart the Universal Orchestrator
+5. Create or modify a Keyfactor Command Certificate Store of the type modified in Step 3.
+You should see a dropdown list labeled based on the Display Name you entered in Step 3.
+The possible values in the dropdown should match the Multiple Choice Options you entered in Step 3 and should match an entry in the config.json from Step 2.
+Select a value and save the store.
+For all successful Management-Add and ODKG jobs run for this store, the command entered in the config.json corresponding to the dropdown selection should be run over the SSH/WinRM connection used to process the job.

+Release 4.0 of the RemoteFile Orchestrator extension comes delivered with a config.json file containing an initial PostJobCommands section.
+You may keep these settings as is or modify based on the steps above.
+The integration-manifest.json file delivered with this integration contains the mappings of store types to these commands if you choose to use `kfutil` to create your RemoteFile store types.

+**<span style="color:red">PLEASE NOTE: The commands entered for Post Job Commands are the responsibility of the user.
+Keyfactor does not provide support for any issues arising from the use of these Post Job Commands INCLUDING those delivered with this release.</span>

 ## Developer Notes